arcana-network/docs.arcana/docs/relnotes/rn-main-auth-v1.0.4.md

 ### Automatically Fetch NFTs

-Earlier, {{config.extra.arcana.wallet_name}} did not automatically fetch the NFTs belonging to a user account.
+Previously, the {{config.extra.arcana.wallet_name}} did not automatically display the NFTs owned by the wallet address.
 The user was required to manually add the NFT information (the contract address, token ID) to display the NFT assets in the Arcana wallet.
-In this release, the {{config.extra.arcana.wallet_name}} automatically fetches the NFTs belonging to the wallet address.
+In this release, the {{config.extra.arcana.wallet_name}} automatically fetches the NFTs belonging to the wallet address for the selected blockchain.

 !!! note "Auto-fetching NFTs"